By: Paul Goldberg, Senior Editor | JRL CHARTS – LGBT Politics

-SACRAMENTO, CA — (02-16-23) — California lawmakers will attempt to enshrine marriage equality in the state’s constitution.
+SACRAMENTO, CA — (02-16-23) — California lawmakers will attempt to enshrine the right to same-sex marriage into the state’s constitution.
 The effort being spear headed by state senator Scott Wiener and Assembly Member Evan Low of Silicon Valley, comes 15 years after a voter-approved initiative, Proposition 8, which banned the state from recognizing same-sex marriages.

 While the U.S. Supreme Court cleared the way for same-sex marriage in California back in 2013, the state’s constitutional amendment is still on the books.